icarito/physics-with-xo/12_tb_programming_tutorial.md

 Another interesting TB feature refers to the possibility of issuing a spoken message using the Python programming block `speak.py` included as a sample in the folder `pysamples`.
 This code can be included in our TB program by loading the Python block; this procedure is described in **Chapter 11 Turtle Blocks Activity (TB)**.

 The following example (`si volumen 100 habla.ta`) is a modification of the previous `si volumen 100 saca foto.ta` which makes the XO "speak" when the volume recorded by the microphone exceeds the (arbitrary) value 100.
-In this case the message "the sound volume is very high" will be heard:
+In this case the message "the volume is very loud" will be heard:

 ![storyboard photo](images/12_blocks_12.png)